QuantGen/symDMatrix/README.md

 - `addBlock`: A function to add one block (e.g., G1q, G1q, ..., Gqq)
 - `chol`: A recursive method to compute a cholesky decomposition
-- `updateChol`: A method for updating a cholesky when a chunk is added
+- `updateChol`: A method for updating a cholesky when a block is added

 ### Example Dataset